MeeknessJames/wireframing/README.md

 In summary, wireframing boosts team collaboration, eliminates confusion, and ensures better outcomes by aligning design and development efforts early in the software lifecycle.

+## Real-World Scenario: Wireframing in Practice

+During the design of a mobile banking app, the development team initially planned a complex navigation flow that made it difficult for users to access key features such as transferring money or viewing transaction history.
+By creating wireframes early in the design process, the team was able to visually map out the user journey and identify these navigation challenges before any code was written.

+Using wireframes, the designers simplified the navigation structure by introducing a bottom navigation bar with clearly labeled icons.
+This adjustment made it easier for users to find important features quickly.
+User feedback gathered during the wireframing stage confirmed that the updated design was more intuitive and user-friendly.

+As a result, the development phase proceeded more smoothly, with fewer revisions required, saving both time and resources.
+The final product benefited from improved usability, leading to higher customer satisfaction and reduced support requests.

+**Summary:** Wireframing played a critical role in uncovering potential usability issues early, enabling the team to resolve them before development.
+This process ensured the delivery of a user-centered, efficient, and accessible application.